 We are more glued to our phones now than ever before.
 The modern smartphone is a miniature Internet-enabled computer, capable of keeping you in touch with family and friends no matter the distance.
-People are storing increasing amounts of data on their phones, from text and voice messages and contacts to pictures, videos, and music.
+We store increasing amounts of data on their phones, from text and voice messages and contacts to pictures, videos, and music.
 Of course, being so small and so frequently-used, phones are vulnerable devices.
 They can be dropped onto a hard surface or into a pool, lake, toilet, etc. They can be stepped on or run over.
 Water can get spilled on them.
 Or they can just die on you.
-If you’ve lost critical data on your smartphone, the phone data recovery experts at Gillware can help you.
+If you’ve lost irreplaceable data on your smartphone, don't wait to contact the phone data recovery experts at Gillware for help.

-Compared to computers, a smartphone’s inner workings are a mystery to most people.
-Generally, the data on your phone can live in two places.
-Connected to your phone’s motherboard is an eMMC or eMCP chip.
+Connected to your smartphone’s motherboard is an eMMC or eMCP chip.
 These are a special kind of NAND flash memory chip ideal for devices such as smartphones.
 Smartphones also have a hidden slot for a microSD card.
 Not all smartphones come with microSD cards preinstalled, but they are somewhat easy to install, remove, and replace.
 It only takes a minute or so of simple disassembly.

 Your phone’s settings determine which data goes where.
 If your phone has a microSD card in addition to its embedded flash memory chip, your phone may send all of its photos and videos to the SD card and use its eMMC card for data such as contacts, text messages, etc. But unless you poke around in your phone’s internal storage settings, it’s not immediately apparent which data goes where.
 Regardless of whether or not there is a microSD card inside your phone, your phone appears to you and your computer to be a single storage device.

 What Are eMMC and eMCP Chips?